scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Arcane

 You shoot an unblockable projectile at a target within range.
-You may spend up to 8 AP casting this spell, adding an additional projectile for each additional point spent and rolling a wound die for every projectile.
+You may spend up to 8 AP casting this spell, adding a projectile for each additional point spent and rolling a wound die for every projectile.

-Add an additional projectile (and wound die) for every level above the first.
+Add a projectile (and wound die) for every level above the first.